jesseeproductions/coupon-creator/readme.txt

 == Description ==

 > <strong>Support on WordPress.org</strong> is for troubleshooting bugs and related issues.
-The forums are monitored and replied to within a weeks time.
+The forums are monitored and replied to within one week's time.
 >
-> If you are looking for more in-depth and responsive support please check out <a href="http://couponcreatorplugin.com/" target="_blank" title="[new window]">Coupon Creator Pro</a>.
+> If you are looking for direct support please check out [Coupon Creator Pro](http://couponcreatorplugin.com)

 Create your own coupon with the Coupon Creator for WordPress or upload an image of a coupon instead.

+<h4>Coupon Creator Pro Now Available!</h4>
+[Get Pro](http://couponcreatorplugin.com) with a visual editor for the coupon terms, counter, six (6) more style options, custom coupon sizing,text overrides, and more with 1 year of updates and support.

 <h4>How to Create a Coupon</h4>
 Create a coupon by going to the coupon custom post type and filling in all the settings in the custom meta box.

-Insert the coupon into a post or page using the shortcode inserter above the content Editor.
+Insert the coupon into a post or page using the shortcode inserter above the content editor.

-Coupon displays until the expiration date chosen by you or you can check the Ignore Expiration Checkbox and the coupon will display on the site past the expiration date or with no date at all.
+Coupon displays until the expiration date that is chosen by you or you can check the Ignore Expiration Checkbox and the coupon will display on the site past the expiration date or with no date at all.

 <h4>Coupon Creator Shortcode</h4>